Stevy64/SteevyShop/README.md

 *Alternative to Pip is Homebrew*

 ### Installation
+**0. Use Python 3.10 and above**

+virtualenv --python="/usr/bin/python2.6" "/path/to/new/virtualenv/"
+Ex : virtualenv -p python3.10 vevn

 **1. Create a Folder where you want to save the project**

 **2. Create a Virtual Environment and Activate**